About

 Contributing New Route and Pass Information

 We also welcome new route and pass contributions.
-If you cycle a remote route in one of the countries covered on the site and found it difficult to get information about it beforehand, please consider taking some notes on it and contacting us so that we can create a new route page.
-If at all possible we’d like to keep the breadth of information on each route page as consistent as possible – however the most important things are details of water availability, where supplies can be bought, distances and what to do at junctions in poorly mapped regions.
-GPS tracks, coordinates, altitudes etc are an additional bonus, but we’ll certainly put up useful information about a route without GPS information.
+If you cycle a route in one of the countries covered on the site and found it difficult to get information about it beforehand, please consider taking some notes on it and contacting us so that we can create a new route page.
+The most important things are details of water availability, where supplies can be bought, distances and what to do at junctions in poorly mapped regions.
+GPS tracks, coordinates, altitudes etc are an additional bonus.

 If contributors have blogs or websites we’ll of course be happy to put a link to this on the route page they’ve contributed.